kuhlman-labs/terraform-azurerm-landing-zone/environments/test/README.md

 ## Input Variables
 * `access_key` (required): access key for the storage account that contains the Remote Backend
-* `admin_user_name` (required): The Admin Username for the Cluster.
-Changing this forces a new resource to be created.
 * `app_id` (required): The client ID for the Service Principal
 * `client_secret` (required): The secret for the Service Principal authentication
 * `dns_service_ip` (required): IP address within the Kubernetes service address range that will be used by cluster service discovery (kube-dns).
 This is required when network_plugin is set to azure.
 Changing this forces a new resource to be created.